shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 ### Lifestyles

 When traveling and living as a local, how do you sustain your lifestyle?
 Many locals are able to live and stay at a place for years by working location-dependent jobs.
 However, just because you are traveling as a local, does it mean your only option is to work as a local?

-There are various lifestyles that can lets you travel and work across the global.
+There are various lifestyles that can lets you travel and work across the global, known as location-independent jobs.
 * Digital nomad or remote worker
 * Gig worker
 * Volunteer